Understanding Strength Plateaus

 Sleep: The Non-Negotiable

-A 2011 study found that sleep restriction to 5.5 hours per night reduced testosterone levels by 10-15% in young men.
-Lower testosterone means slower strength gains.
+A 2011 study found that sleep restriction to 5.5 hours per night reduced testosterone levels by 10–15% in young men.
+Poor sleep can impair recovery, performance, and training quality over time.

 - Aim for 7–9 hours per night